-CONS: RVIA fought against tiny homes on wheels certified as RVs being used as primary residences and anything but a vehicle.
+CONS: RVIA fought against tiny homes on wheels being certified as RVs and used as primary residences instead of a vehicle.

 STEPS AND LEGAL LOOP HOLES:

-THE GOOD NEWS: Leaning on the TEMPORARY concept of RV tiny homes can tiny home dwellers a lot of cash.
-Estimations of $50,000 on average to be exact.
-If you legally put in Utilities cities and counties do not have control over parking and living on your property per the Washington state Homestead Act.
+THE GOOD NEWS: If you legally put in utilities, cities and counties do not have control over parking and living on your property per the Washington State Homestead Act.

 WASHINGTON STATE HOMESTEAD LAWS: